 10. Can you take risks?

 Last but not least, if you want to jump into the unknown, you’re really going to have to jump.
 This might mean failing – it might mean investing in something that doesn’t pay off or putting yourself out there and not having it work out.
 But unless you get out of your comfort zone, really nothing is going to manifest for you.
-And taking risks doesn’t always need to be something drastic – like impulsively quitting your job or investing a bunch of money in crypto.
+And taking risks doesn’t always need to be something drastic - like impulsively quitting your job or investing a bunch of money in crypto.
 Taking risks doesn’t mean doing things without any degree of thought or intelligence – and yes, feeling your intuition is also a high form of intelligence.
 It can also mean basic things that are inherently scary.
 Like cutting off people you’ve known for years but you know that want to keep you trapped in fear.
-Like taking LSD for the first time because you want to expand your perception and understanding of all the things in life you don’t normally see.
+Like taking LSD for the first time because you want to expand your perception and understanding of all the things in like you don’t normally see.
 Like pushing away your procrastination and setting up an exercise routine every day.
-Seeing as you ARE the creator of your own reality, it’s really true that the universe rewards courage.
+Seeing are you ARE the creator of your own reality, it’s really true that the universe rewards courage.

 Name 3 things that you are scared to let go of.
 Maybe it is a person, a physical item, or a work situation that is keeping you stuck.
 Write a paragraph on how this particular thing makes you feel, confront all the negative emotions that come up – like anxiety, like sadness or anger.
 Then write another paragraph on what your life would be like without this influence.
 Simulate the freedom that you would feel after letting go of this bullshit you don’t need in your life.
-And more importantly, go and act on it because life is short and you don’t want to waste it on things that bring you down.
+And more importantly, go and act on it because life is short and you don’t want to waste it on thing that bring you down.